Home

 How Do You Do It?

 Rather than us blather on, the best way we know of is to show you.
-Have a look at this 5 minute video put together by Dr. Klaus Schwanbeck of Nordic Pole Walking USA.
+Have a look at this 5 minute video put together by Nordic Walking USA.
 It does a very good job of going over the basics. (used with permission)

 Isn't that a good video?
 Shows you clearly just about everything you should know.
-Dr. Schwanbeck has also written a companion reference book that might interest you.
+Here is a great reference book authored by Dr. Schwanbeck that is worth taking a look at.

-It's called The Ultimate Nordic Pole Walking Book: A Guide for Walkers and Instructors.
-As an added bonus he includes a neat DVD with this video and other stuff on it.
+It's called The Ultimate Nordic Pole Walking Book.
+As an added bonus Klaus includes a neat DVD with this video and other stuff on it.
 We have it and love it!
+Great reference stuff and motivator.

 OK.
 You've got all this good info.
 You're ready to get out there and give it a go.
 A couple of things.
 First ... what to look for in ...